sciZer0/7/v/README.md

 The high (even **extreme**) efficiency of the blockchain  is achieved througl the use of the new approach to Proof-of-Stake (PoS) consensus mechanism — called **Proof-of-Stake-Flow** (PoSF).

-Also from day one, the blockchain has **the permissionless, cheapest-to-globally-transfer token with the powerfully-increasing scarcity**.
+Also from day one, the blockchain has as its native token **the permissionless, cheapest-to-globally-transfer token with the powerfully-increasing scarcity**.

 In other words, the permissionless, cheapest-to-globally-transfer token with the powerfully-decreasing total supply.

 This all suddenly becames possible thanks to combining the following things,

 * (1) the new approach to consensus (PoSF)
-* (2) the distribution of the *maximum supply** of the native token at the very beginning
+* (2) the distribution of the **maximum supply** of the native token at the very beginning
 * (3) the use of the new **all-fees-burning** 🔥 mechanism
 * (4) the introduction of the universal **tax** with a extremely-low rate supposed to additionally regularly be reduced.